Create and manage relationships in Power BI Desktop

 This second table, CompanyProject, is a list of projects with an assigned priority: A, B, or C.

 Notice that each table has a project column.
 Each is named slightly different, but the values look like they’re the same.
-That’s important, and we’ll get back to it in soon.
+That difference is important, and we’ll get back to it in soon.

 Now that we have our two tables imported into a model, let’s create a report.
 The first thing we want to get is the number of hours submitted by project priority, so we select Priority and Hours from the Fields pane.